Australian Silver Kangaroo

 The Australian Silver Kangaroo is a one troy ounce silver bullion coin minted by the Royal Australian Mint in Canberra, Australia.
-They have legal tender status in Australia and are one of few legal tender bullion silver coins to change their design every year.
-This and their limited annual mintage may, unlike for many other bullion coins, raise their numismatic value over the value of silver used.
+They have legal tender status in Australia.

-The Silver Kangaroo series was introduced in 1993 by the Royal Australian Mint, an agency wholly owned and run by the Commonwealth Government of Australia.
+The Silver Kangaroo series was introduced in 1993.
 Silver Kangaroo coins are usually issued in two forms: a proof coin and a frosted uncirculated coin, although coins with selective gold plating have also been issued from 2003.

-The purity of the coin was 99.9% until 2014, then it has been increased to 99.99% from 2015.
+The purity of the coin was 99.9% until 2014, then it was increased to 99.99% from 2015.